 Fig. 3:

 Competition between species.
 For each pair of species, the proportion of cells from species A over the total number of cells at day 14.
-Colours represent the temperature of the trial, blue: 15°C, red: 25°C; and fills represent the nutrient conditions of the trial, white: non-saturated nutrient solution (1 μmol.L-1 of phosphate), green, saturated nutrient solution (30 μmol.L-1 of phosphate).
+Colours represent the temperature of the trial, blue: 15°C, red: 25°C; and fills represent the nutrient conditions of the trial, white: non-saturated nutrient solution (1 μmol·L-1 of phosphate), green, saturated nutrient solution (30 μmol·L-1 of phosphate).
 Boxplots represent the values of the 6 replicates per condition.
-The dotted line represents the situation where 50% of the total number of cells pertain to the species A. The three panels outlined in black represent 3 case studies that are developed above, the competition between Ankistrodesmus-Chlamydomonas, Chlamydomonas-Chlorella and Chlorella-Scenedesmus.
+The dotted line represents the situation where 50% of the total number of cells pertain to the species A. The three panels outlined in black represent three case studies that are developed above, the competitions between Ankistrodesmus-Chlamydomonas, Chlamydomonas-Chlorella and Chlorella-Scenedesmus.
 In the developed case study, the first graph represents the outcome of the competition model for each temperature and phosphate level.
-These outcomes are quite similar to the observed competition outcomes.
-The second and third graphs represent the difference in predicted maximum growth rates and predicted half-saturation constant extracted from the Monod model between pair of species for each temperature, which are fed to the competition models.
+These outcomes agree with observed competition outcomes.
+The second and third graphs represent the difference in predicted μmax and KShalf-saturation constant extracted from the Monod models between pairs of species for each temperature, which are fed to the competition models.